niwa99/Tower-Defense/documents/Testplan.md

 ## 8. Testing Workflow

 While developing new features, every developer has to ensure that all given tests still work properly.
 If they do not, the developer has to find the issue and adjust the code or the test.
-After the local testing, an automatic testrun will follow on GitHub.
+After the local testing, an automatic testrun will follow in our TravisCI.

 ## 9. Environmental Needs